let's talk

 • Golang.

-Full-stack This process involves creating all backend and frontend features required for a website to be fully functional.
-Tech stacks for both frontend and backend development.
+Full-stack This process involves creating all backend and front-end features required for a website to be fully functional.
+Tech stacks for both front-end and back-end development.

 Now that you’ve understood web development parts, let’s discuss the factors affecting the given cost.

-• The complexity of website structure and UX/UI design
+• The complexity of website structure and UX/UI design.

-• The complexity of website development
+• The complexity of website development.

-• Tech stack and professional level of developers
+• Tech stack and professional level of developers.

-• Number of 3rd party integrations
+• A number of 3rd party integrations.

-• Location of development partner
+• Location of development partner.

-• And hidden factors: marketing and maintenance
+• And hidden factors: marketing and maintenance.

 This image shows how the budget to develop a website increases accordingly to the complexity of a project

-Some things impact a website complexity:
+Some things that impact a website’s complexity include:

 • Number of screens